elhyc/Kitaev-Toric-Code/README.md

 This property is the essence of how one can detect "bit flips errors" on the logical $0$ state $|0 \rangle_{L}$.
 For example, if a *single* bit flip error occured after preparing the logical $0$ state, then it will be detected by the presence of exactly two $-1$-eigenvalue measurements associated to neighbouring plaquette operators.
 More generally, isolated bit flip errors can be detected if there are groups of neighbouring $-1$-eigenvalue measurements associated to pairs of neighbouring plaquette operators.

 Now suppose that we had a path of  bit flip errors, traversing through adjacent plaquettes.
-Then, it is easy to see that each plaquette on the path will have an even number of $-1$ eigenvector qubits around their respective boundaries, except for possibly the starting plaquette of the path and the ending plaquette of the path.
+Then, it is easy to see that each plaquette on the path will have an even number bit flipped qubits around their respective boundaries, except for possibly the starting plaquette of the path and the ending plaquette of the path.
 In other words, $-1$ eigenvalue measurements among plaquette operators can be "pushed out" along a path of bit flips, and the total number of plaquettes operators with $-1$-eigenvalue measurements will always be an even number.

 However, note that if these bit flip paths form a complete loop (which may happen if a bit flip path reaches the periodic boundary of the lattice), then every plaquette in the path will have an even number of $-1$ eigenvector qubits around their boundaries.
 As a result, none of the plaquette operators will measure any $-1$ eigenvalues and so finding $-1$ eigenvalue measurements among plaquette operators will no longer be sufficient for "detecting bit flip errors".